Q-1. What

 than any other alternative energy company we’ve ever seen.

-of the scientific community to assess and critique, and at this
+and critique, and at this

 point our designs have been thoroughly scrutinized by thousands